Lenovo Ideapad Z510 How to Disassemble

 Ports and Communications

 A set of interfaces is standard.
 Two USB 3.0. this is still bearable, but the lack of support for a gigabit Ethernet network cannot be called anything other than an anachronism.
 Why manufacturers put 100-megabit adapters remains a mystery to us.
-There are two video outputs, VGA and HDMI.
+There are two outputs, VGA and HDMI.

 Wireless connections are possible via Bluetooth 4.0 and WiFi b / g / n.

 The keyboard and touchpad are nothing special.
 The keyboard is not equipped with a backlight, but its performance is pretty good.
 The touchpad supports multi-touch and is quite suitable as a temporary replacement for the mouse.

 The 15.6-inch matrix uses the now popular Full-HD resolution (1920 x 1080 pixels) The brightness of the LED backlight is good (about 300 cd / m2), the contrast could have been greater (327: 1).
 Color rendering is acceptable, 66% of the colors are displayed from the sRGB test spectrum.
 Although the colors that are displayed show distortion.
 All images are characterized by a cold tint.

 The matte finish of the screen in combination with sufficient brightness makes it possible to use the Z510 in any light, even under the sun.
 Viewing angles are adequate for a TN-type matrix.

 The Core i5-4200M has two processing cores and processes data in four streams.
 It can have a frequency of up to 3 GHz, it varies depending on the current load.
 The card is the GeForce GT 740M from Nvidia, it is able to digest almost all modern games at settings not lower than average.
 In those moments when the user does not work with three-dimensional applications, the picture on the screen is displayed not by the main graphics card, but by the HD Graphics chip integrated into the processor.
 It helps save energy.